My account received thousands of tickets coming from our Chat widget. How can I stop this spam attack?

 - If you've unchecked the box, click Save Changes.

-Alternatively, if you have the widget embed in your Help Center, you can remove the entire integration under Guide Admin > Settings > Integrations.
+Alternatively, if you have the widget embed in your Help Center, remove the entire integration under Guide Admin > Settings > Integrations.
 Unselect the Chat option to make the entire integration disappear.
-For more information, see Enabling Chat for your Help Center.
+For more information, see the article: Enabling Chat for your Help Center.

-For information about cleaning up any spammy tickets that may have resulted, see How can I bulk delete spam tickets in Zendesk?.
+For information about cleaning up any spammy tickets that may have resulted, see the article: How can I bulk delete spam tickets in Zendesk?.